Have you ever run out of yarn for that one project you thought you had enough for? Well, let me tell you that you are not alone my friend.

 Once I see 0.0oz on the screen, I will now place my swatch in the middle of the bowl.
 I’ll move it around just to make sure I get a consistent number on the scale.

-Referring to the screenshot below, you will first input the weight and length of your yarn as per the label on your actual yarn.
+Referring to the screenshot above, you will first input the weight and length of your yarn as per the label on your actual yarn.
 Mine is 5oz and 250 yards.

 Next, you will type in the number of rows and stitches of the swatch that you will be measuring.
 I have 6 rows and 15 Paddle Stitches.